openbot-tech/core/README.md

 `BITTREX_API_KEY=<your api key> BITTREX_API_SECRET=<your api secret> docker-compose up --build`

-## 3) Is this also needed @kenneth?

-`docker-compose up`

-# Back test open bot
+# Backtesting & paper trading

+## Backtesting

-if `BACKTEST` is set to `true` then the bot will run against the historic market chosen.
+- If `BACKTEST` is set to `true` then the bot will run against the historic market chosen.

-# Paper trade with open bot
+## Paper trading

-if `PAPER_TRADE` is set to `true` then the bot will run against a socket connection but not submit any orders to the exchange.
+- If `PAPER_TRADE` is set to `true` then the bot will run against a socket connection but not submit any orders to the exchange.

 # For developers

 ## Testing the bot

-1) Run

-`docker-compose -f docker-compose.yml -f docker-compose.test.yml up`
+- Run `docker-compose -f docker-compose.yml -f docker-compose.test.yml up`

 ## Develop on bot while it is running

-1) Include `HMR` run
+- Include `HMR` and run

  `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

-2) Change a file in the `src` folder to verify that `HMR` is working
+- Change a file in the `src` folder to verify that `HMR` is working